gchernyak/GLAD/Readme.md

 In addition an Apiary destination URL must be provided with a valid authentication token in the header.
 The Documenation to obtain the token can be found here https://help.apiary.io/api_101/authentication/

+The code then takes the input Swagger or YAML and converts it to Markdown and updates an Apiary API document via the Apiary API interface.

+### Suggested Usage
+In my opinion the best way to use this is to have this wrapped in an API call and make the call as a post build action.
+In this way the documentation is updated upon each successful build.

 Please feel free to leave any feedback or improvement suggestions.

 Note: The YAML portion will require the YamlDotNet package.